WUFT-FM: WUFT-FM HD3

 WUFT-FM broadcasts a student-run Top 40 music format on its 89.1 HD3 channel called GHQ, which also broadcasts in Gainesville proper on a low-power FM translator, W237EJ at 95.3 FM.
 However, this station is not available on WJUF.
 Previously, the HD3 sub-channel broadcast a Latin Top 40 music Spanish language format called "Ritmo Latino".
 Before that, it aired "WUFT Ahora" with Spanish language news programming from Radio Netherlands Worldwide.
 In addition to regular music, the station airs specialty shows on weekends, ranging from Latin and hip-hop to EDM.

 Newscasts

 WUFT presents weekday hourly news updates produced and anchored by broadcasting students at the University of Florida's College of Journalism and Communications.
 Additional local newscasts can be heard during NPR's Morning Edition (hosted locally by Glenn Richards) and All Things Considered (hosted locally by Dana Hill).

 News staff

 The newsroom (a.k.a.
-U.F.
-Innovation News Center) is managed by:
+UF Innovation News Center) is managed by: